Makoa Freitas

-Rockne Makoa Freitas (born November 23, 1979) is an American former professional football offensive lineman.
+Rockne Makoa Freitas (born November 23, 1979) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+He played college football for the Arizona Wildcats.
 He is the son of former NFL player Rocky Freitas.

 Early life

 Freitas attended Kamehameha High School.
 He earned PrepStar All-America honors, also he was selected to the Western 100 honors from the Tacoma News Tribune.
-He also was selected to the First-team all-state honors by the Honolulu Star-Bulletin during high school.
+He also was selected to the first-team all-state honors by the Honolulu Star-Bulletin during high school.

 College career

-He played college football at Arizona.
+He played college football at the University of Arizona.
 He was honorable mention All-Pac-10 during his tenure at Arizona.

 Professional career

 In April 2003, he was selected by the Indianapolis Colts in the sixth round (208th overall) of the 2003 NFL draft.
 He was waived on August 31, 2003, and signed to the practice squad on September 2.
 He was promoted to the active roster on September 27 and played in 12 games, starting six, during the 2003 season.

 Freitas played in 16 games, no starts, for the Colts in 2004.
 He was placed on injured reserve on September 3, 2005.
 He was waived by the Colts on July 28, 2006.